Sub-Module 1.2: Multi-Stage Builds

 Step 2: Examine Multi-Stage Containerfile

-A multi-stage Containerfile demonstrates a more dvanced container pattern.
+A multi-stage Containerfile demonstrates a more advanced container pattern.
 Let’s examine its structure:

 cat ~/sample-app/Containerfile